Electronic identification: Malta

 Since 12 February 2014, Malta is in the process of renewing all ID cards to electronic ID cards.

 Netherlands

 Electronic identities in Netherlands are called DigiD and Netherlands is currently developing an eID scheme.

 Norway

 Electronic identities in Norway issued by banks are called BankID (different than Sweden's BankID).
 They make it possible to log into Norwegian authorities, universities and banks, and to make larger payments using the Vipps mobile payment service, used by more than half of the population as of 2017.
-The Norwegian BankID på mobil service is utilizing the mobile phone SIM card for authentication, and is financed by a fee to the mobile network operator for each authentication.